Skip to Content

 Blood tests and liver function tests

-• Platelet count — thrombocytopenia
+• Platelet count — Looking for thrombocytopenia.

-• Liver biopsy — the best test for diagnosing and staging cirrhosis
+• Liver biopsy — The best test for diagnosing and staging cirrhosis.

-• Paracentesis — to evaluate fluid that has accumulated in the abdominal cavity
+• Paracentesis — To evaluate fluid that has accumulated in the abdominal cavity.

 The goals of cirrhosis treatment are to:

-• Help you avoid substances (medicines, alcohol) that might cause further liver damage
+• Help you avoid substances (medicines, alcohol) that might cause further liver damage.

-• Treat the complications associated with cirrhosis
+• Treat the complications associated with cirrhosis.

 Treatment options may include:

-• Antiviral medicines used for treating hepatitis B and Hepatitis C
+• Antiviral medicines used for treating Hepatitis B and Hepatitis C.

 Other things that may aid in treatment include:

-• Avoiding alcohol
+• Avoiding alcohol.

-• Avoiding nonsteroidal anti-inflammatory drugs (NSAIDS)
+• Avoiding nonsteroidal anti-inflammatory drugs (NSAIDS).

 UPMC